 I get a lot of requests for fact-finding visits, particularly from people setting out on a similar path, and many people have visited here over the last few years.

-A tour of the quinta takes around two hours.
+A tour of the quinta takes around 2-3 hours.
 I’ll show you everything done so far, briefly explaining –

 - the various infrastructure systems

 - water supply

 - the geodesic dome greenhouse and aquaponics system (badly damaged in the fires so not presently functional)

 and how everything works – or will eventually work – all together.

 In the wake of the October 2017 fires, you’ll also get to see first hand what these fires can do, learn from the mistakes which contributed to some of the quinta’s losses, and get to understand some of the contributing factors to fires of such destructive ferocity.